Akshay-Rohatgi/blog/_posts/2025-19-08-How-To-Win-CCDC.md

 **Exposed Cockpit Instance**: While not as dangerous as the above, an authenticated web interface to system internals can still be dangerous, especially if the default credentials are not changed.
 It scores moderate across all metrics (impact 3, exploitability 3), but easy to disable (remediation cost 1).

 **Authenticated Local File Inclusion**: Scores low on impact (2) because it typically only allows access to limited file content and requires a valid login to exploit.
 While it could potentially expose sensitive configuration files, it doesn’t necessarily lead directly to full compromise.
 Exploitability (2) is also low since the attacker must already be authenticated, reducing its immediacy as a threat.
-The remediation cost (4) is high because fixing LFI often requires either modifying the web application’s source code, which is very time-consuming.
+The remediation cost (4) is high because fixing LFI often requires ` modifying the web application’s source code, which is very time-consuming.

 > This equation and its parameters are completely arbitrary and not grounded in any mathematical research or science.
 It is simply to help teams reason about which vulnerabilities to fix first based on exploit complexity and potential impact.
 {: .prompt-warning }